 Parish or town council meetings

-The Rural Services Community is the community voice for rural services, designed to provide smaller organisations with information and best practice relating to rural affairs.
+The Rural Services Network is designed to provide smaller organisations with information and best practice relating to rural affairs.
 Their forums give members the opportunity to discuss issues relating to rural services and to share information.

 The Association of Council Secretaries and Solicitors have produced a Parish Council Toolkit (PDF File, 714kb) to assist parish clerks in ensuring good governance within their parish councils.
 It provides a lot of useful information on what parish councils do and how they operate.